systematic-magic/aop/supplementary.rst

 1.1.
 Check that Supplementary files contain article title.

 1.2.
+Check that there is no Year in the the header slug of the PDF.

+1.3.
 Check that there is a mandatory section header: ":red:`SUPPLEMENTARY MATERIALS`".
 No other options are allowed.

-1.3.
+1.4.
 Check that ":red:`SUPPLEMENTARY MATERIALS`" header is for formatted in all caps, bold and in red.

 .. image:: /_static/suppl_title_header.png
    :alt: Title and header